dsrub/DougNet/README.md

 ### MLP

 As a slightly more complex example, the following code trains a shallow MLP on the MNIST data.
 In contrast to the example above, this code utilizes some of the convenience functionality provided by DougNet, such as: a module class to package model code, weight initialization methods, mini-batch data loaders and optimization algos to update parameters.
-The model takes only a few seconds to train and achieves $\sim$96% accuracy on the validation set.
+The model takes only a few seconds to train and achieves $\sim 96$% accuracy on the validation set.
 As one can see, DougNet code feels very much like PyTorch.
 ```python
 import dougnet as dn
 import numpy as np